vaugerbird/sstv-backpack/README.md

 5. Upload the code!

 ## Licensing
-* The [main program](./code/sstv-backpack.ino) and [supporting libraries](./code/) are licensed as CC BY-NC-SA 4.0 from [desafioinventor](https://www.instructables.com/SSTV-Capsule-V2-for-High-Altitude-Balloons/) on Instructables.
+* The [main program](./code/sstv-backpack.ino) and [supporting libraries](./code/) are licensed as CC BY-NC-SA 4.0 and are based on the program/libraries from [desafioinventor](https://www.instructables.com/SSTV-Capsule-V2-for-High-Altitude-Balloons/) on Instructables.
 * The case design is roughly based on [this design](https://www.thingiverse.com/thing:5270394) by HStakhiv on [Thingiverse](https://www.thingiverse.com/hstakhiv/designs).
 The original is licensed under CC BY.
 My case design falls under the GPL-2.0 license.
 * The remaining contents of this repository are designed by myself, and are licensed under the GPL-2.0 license.